pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-12-21-cookie-dough.markdown

 Instructions:
 - Melt your <a href='/recipes/natural-peanut-butter'>nut butter</a> and <a href='/misc/fats'>oil</a> in the microwave for about 45 seconds in a <a href='https://amzn.to/4adxMft'>glass bowl</a>.
 Stir in the honey, vanilla, and salt with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>.
 Mix in the <a href='/misc/grains#oats'>oat flour</a> until fully incorporated and slightly sticky.

-- Chill the dough in the fridge for at least 15 minutes before folding in the chocolate chips
+- Chill the dough in the fridge for at least 15 minutes before folding in the <a href='/misc/chocolate-benefits'>chocolate chips</a>

 - Use a cookie scoop or a spoon to scoop your dough onto a plate (about 20 g each).
 Roll with your hands into a ball, and store in the fridge
 Notes: